In this article, we shall look into how to prepare Data interpretation section of Bank Exams 2020.

 For solving the data interpretation questions you should be more comfortable with the numbers, calculations, fractions and the percentages.
 This is more useful when you are solving the questions as it will take a lot of time in solving the different types of bank exam questions.
 Try to develop shortcut tricks for cube, square and multiplication section and the different type of approaches in solving the questions.
 This is where your accuracy will improve with practice.

 - Never use a calculator while practising the questions:

 We all know that calculators are not allowed in any bank exam.
 So, try to solve the questions without the calculators if you start practising now then only you can solve the questions easily and accurately.
 This is to be practised not only in the case of the bank exams.
 Candidates who are preparing for any competitive examinations or entrance examinations should follow this rule.

 Candidates are successful in solving the data interpretation questions but they do not pay attention to the units.
 This mistake we can see not only in the case of bank examinations but also in every competitive examination.
-So while practising just don’t write an answer and leave it, you should also practice writing the units also, it is only then you can remember it.
+So while practising just doesn’t write an answer and leave it, you should also practice writing the units, it is only then you can remember it.

 - Practice, practice, and practice: